Mano Po 5: Gua Ai Di

-Mano Po 5: Gua Ai Di (also billed parenthetically as Mano Po 5: Gua Ai Di (I Love You)) (我爱你 (我愛你, Wǒ ài nǐ, Góa ài dí, I love you)) is a 2006 Filipino romantic comedy-drama film produced by Regal Entertainment and the fifth installment of the Mano Po film series) It stars Charity and Richard Gutierrez as Nathan as a veterinarian with playboy tendencies who falls in love with Charity, a Chinese Filipino who always follows tradition.
+Mano Po 5: Gua Ai Di (also billed parenthetically as Mano Po 5: Gua Ai Di (I Love You)) (我爱你 (我愛你, Wǒ ài nǐ, Góa ài dí, I love you)) is a 2006 Filipino romantic comedy-drama film produced by Regal Entertainment and the fifth installment of the Mano Po film series) It stars Angel Locsin and Richard Gutierrez as Charity and Nathan respectively.
+Nathan, a veterinarian with playboy tendencies falls in love with Charity, a Chinese Filipino who always follows tradition.
 In order to woo not only Charity but also her family, Nathan tries to follow and adapt Chinese culture, but with hilarious results.

 Unlike the earlier films in the series, Mano Po 5 also has comedic elements from the previous film.

 The film stars Lorna Tolentino, Angel Locsin and Richard Gutierrez, which already starred together in Mano Po 2: My Home.
 Asia's Superstar and Star In A Million finalist Christian Bautista also appeared in his first film at the height of his successful musical career.

-Premise

-Charity (Angel Locsin), a member of a rich Chinese-Filipino family, is torn between traditional Chinese arranged marriage on a Malaysian-Chinese-Filipino celebrity Timothy Lam/Felix Yan (Christian Bautista), or her newfound love Dr. Nathan Ramirez (Richard Gutierrez), a pure Filipino who works as a veterinarian.